smarticoai/public-api/docs/api/interfaces/TRaffleDraw.md

 • **image\_url\_mobile**: `string`

-URL of the moible image that represents the draw
+URL of the moible image that represents the draw, 300x145px

 ___